JW-Vinay/Udacity-CarNd-projects/CarND-Vehicle-Detection/writeup.md

 The core steps are the same as described above, used across 20 frames so that there is less jumpiness/wobbly detetction in the video.
 The code for this is in code cell 293.
 The function is `process_frame()`.
 This is invoked in cell 294 where the video is processed.
 The class `Detection()` holds the bounding box information for the last 20 frames.

-Detetction examples of all the test_images:
+Detetction examples of all the test_images (Code in Cell 254):
 ![With Thresholding HeatMap](output_images/all_test_images.png?raw=true)

 ---